amandakoire/amandakoire.github.io/events.md

 *Not hosted by RPT but of interest:* Webinar: 'The Path To Perinatal Mental Wellness: A Missing Link to Improving Black Maternal Health Outcomes'. **Jan 27 at 3pm EST**.
 Link [here](https://bit.ly/3HGiApZ)

 **February**\
 Lecture: **Dr. Lee Cohen**, Director of The Ammon-Pinizzotto Center for Women's Mental Health and Associate Chief of Psychiatry, Massachusetts General Hospital, 'Perinatal Psychiatry Over Two Decades: Lessons Learned', **Feb 2 at 5pm EST**.
-RSVP [here](https://forms.gle/p7oC8PR2jRez5jEj8).

 *Not hosted by RPT but of interest:* **Dr. Leena P. Mittal**, Chief of the Division of Women's Mental Health at Brigham and Women's Hospital, 'MCPAP for Moms Webinar: Examining Racial Equity in Perinatal Mental Health', **Feb 9 at 12pm EST**.
 Free registration [here](https://beaconhealthoptions.zoom.us/webinar/register/WN_NIr0KNz4T-yVHTNnVaEb7g)

 **March**\
-Lecture: **Dr. Lindsay Lebin**, Senior Instructor, Department of Psychiatry, University of Colorado, "Perinatal Cannabis Use", **March 24 at 4pm EST**
+Lecture: **Dr. Lindsay Lebin**, Senior Instructor, Department of Psychiatry, University of Colorado, "Perinatal Cannabis Use", **March 24 at 4pm EST**.
+RSVP [here](https://forms.gle/1hrwdD9f3vFC6MuQ7).

 **April**\
 Lecture: **Dr. Rachel Shmuts**, Vice Chair of Education, Rowan University School of Osteopathic Medicine, "PMDD" , **April 25 at 12pm EST**